 FACT: No, you are not weird.
 No, you are not alone.
 You are beautiful.
 You are you and that is special.
 We are who we are and must celebrate our idiosyncrasies–the peculiar things that we do that make us who we are.

 Have you thought of how unique humans are?
 You hear a you favorite singer on the radio.
 You recognize that voice from among 8 billion other people on earth.
 And yet, we actually idolize pop stars' uniqueness.
-They are so unique that you recognize them as soon as their song starts playing on the radio.
+They are so unique that you recognize them as soon as their song starts playing.

 On June 13th, 1961, thirteen days after the death of Trujillo, the despot that had ruled the Dominican Republic for 32 years, we left for San Juan Puerto Rico.
 For 10 years, my family had been on the enemy-of-the-state list.
-My father had spent 14 months in jail, part of that in solitary confinement.
-He was let out only if to command the Moineau, a large yacht owned by Trujillo’s business partner, Benitez Rexach, named after his wife, a retired french dancer.
+My father had spent 22 months in jail, part of that in solitary confinement.
+He was let out only if to command the Moineau, a large yacht owned by Trujillo’s business partner, Benitez Rexach, named after his wife, Môme Moineau; Lucienne Benitez Rexach, a french dancer.
 Don Felix had come to the DR to build the port of Santo Domingo which is one of the most important constructions sites in the history of the island.
-After, he stayed, became very good friend and business partner with Trujillo, and worked on countless projects for the Dominican Government, becoming a very rich man.
-He had long hair that was usually dirty, always wore a hat that had seen better days, khaki pants, and an ascot.
+After, he stayed, became very good friend and business partner with Trujillo, and worked on countless projects for the Dominican Government, becoming a very rich man in the process.
+He had long hair, always wore a hat that had seen better days, khaki pants, and an ascot.
 It was the first time I saw someone wear one.
 I saw him a few times, but never saw Moineau Rexach.
 By the time I was old enough to know better, she spent most of her time in their mansion in Cannes.

 A couple of years ago my mother gave me a huge scrapbook that she had put together about my father.
 Among other things, there are invitations to most of the receptions that he attended around the world, to things like presidential inaugurals and Queen Elizabeth's coronation which my father, not only attended, but led the Dominican delegation to.
 The book also contained newspaper clippings from when my father defected to Puerto Rico in 1960 and asked for political asylum.
 I had never read all of them before and, on further inspection of the articles, I had the AHA! moment.
 I never realized the historical importance of what my father did, at the time that he did it.
 Ironically, I don't think my father did either... and if Trujillo had known the avalanche he was starting, I am sure he would have changed things.